-Within one year Afte but w three but v three within years fi After ve years Total (in thousands) Federal funds purchased \$ 150,374 \$ \$ \$ \$ 150,374 FHLB overnight funds purchased 30,000 30,000 Repurchase agreements 168,336 168,336 Junior subordinated debentures (1) 4,476 3 3,407 72,166 80,049 Operating lease obligations 5,115 8 8,654 4,561 3,200 21,530 Revolving line of credit (2) 17,591 17,591 Supplemental executive retirement plan 2,118 2,118 Total contractual obligations \$ 375,892 \$ 1.
-2,061 \$ 4,561 \$ 77,484 \$ 469,998
+(in thousands) Within one year After one but within three years After three but within five years After five years Total Federal funds purchased \$ 150,374 \$ \$ \$ \$ 150,374 FHLB overnight funds purchased 30,000 - 30,000 Repurchase agreements 168,336 168,336 Junior subordinated debentures (1) 4,476 3,407 - 72,166 80,049 Operating lease obligations 5,115 8,654 4,561 3,200 21,530 Revolving line of credit (2) 17,591 - 17,591 Supplemental executive retirement plan 2,118 2,118 Total contractual obligations \$ 375,892 \$ 12,061 \$ 4,561 \$ 77,484 \$ 469,998

-- (1) Includes interest payments of \$4.5 million due "Within one year" and \$3.4 million due "After one but within three years."
+(1) Includes interest payments of \$4.5 million due "Within one year" and \$3.4 million due "After one but within three years."
 Interest reported above was calculated at the actual borrowing rate at December 31, 2007.
 Assumes each junior subordinated debenture remains outstanding until corresponding earliest call date.
 Because interest rates paid on junior subordinated debentures are variable rates, actual interest payments will differ based on actual LIBOR rates and actual amounts outstanding for the applicable periods.
-See Note 9 to our Consolidated Financial Statements for additional information on junior subordinated debentures. - (2) Includes interest payments of \$0.5 million due "Within one year."
+See Note 9 to our Consolidated Financial Statements for additional information on junior subordinated debentures.

+(2) Includes interest payments of \$0.5 million due "Within one year."
 For amounts outstanding under our revolving line of credit facility, interest reported above was calculated using the actual borrowing rate and amount outstanding at December 31, 2007.
 Because the interest rate paid under the revolving credit facility is a variable rate, actual interest payments will differ based on the benchmark rate and actual amounts outstanding for the applicable periods.
 See Note 8 to our Consolidated Financial Statements for additional information on our revolving line of credit facility.

 The Company has employed a strategy to expand its offering of fee-based products through the acquisition of entities that complement its business model.
 We will often structure the purchase price of an acquired entity to include an earn-out, which is a contingent payment based on achieving future performance levels.
 Given the uncertainty of today's economic climate and the performance challenges it creates for companies, we feel the use of earn-outs in acquisitions is an effective method to bridge the expectation gap between a buyer's caution and a seller's optimism.
 Earn-outs help to protect buyers from paying a full valuation up front without the assurance of the acquisition's performance, while allowing sellers to participate in the full value of the company provided the anticipated performance does occur.
-Since the earnout payments are determined based on the acquired company's performance during the earn-out period, the total payments to be made are not known at the time of the acquisition.
+Since the earn-out payments are determined based on the acquisition.
 The Company has committed to make additional earn-out payments to the former owners of Wagner based on earnings and performance.
 At December 31, 2007, the Company did not accrue for any earn-out payments for the fiscal year 2007.